poorting/internet.nl_batch_scripts/README.md

 Use the list command to get an overview of all the known batch request.
 The latest requests will be listed first.
 You can limit the number of requests returned by specifying a limit as an argument.
 Default is to list all.

-Using the request_id for a specific batch (from the list command) you can use the stat command to get the status of that specific batch request.
-You can use either the list of the stat command to check on the status of requests (output format is the same), but note that just using the list command will not trigger really generating the report.
-That is: a batch measurement will stop at the status 'generating' if you only use the list command.
-Retrieving the status of that individual request using the stat command will trigger the generation of the report.
-Once the status is 'done', the report can be retrieved by using the get command.
+Using the request_id for a specific batch (from the *list* command) you can use the *stat* command to get the status of that specific batch request.
+You can use either the *list* of the *stat* command to check on the status of requests (the format of the output is the same), but note that just using the *list* command will not trigger really generating the report.
+That is: a batch measurement will stop at the status 'generating' if you only use the *list* command.
+Retrieving the status of that individual request using the *stat* command will trigger the generation of the report.
+Once the status is 'done', the report can be retrieved by using the *get* command.

 ### Processing the results
 Put the results in a file by redirecting the output, e.g.: